gustavogmail/backend-challenge/README.md

 Receives a text and formats it according to the characters limit per line.

-The project is based on Simple Build Tool and developed using Scala language.
+The project is based on Simple Build Tool and developed using Scala programming language.

 ## How to run
 ### You can run this project in a Docker container: